tomedunn/the-finished-book/_theory/encounter-multiplier-p1/encounter-multiplier-p1.md

 <figure id="fig:xp-encounter-diagram-multiple">
     {% include_relative fig-xp-encounter-diagram-two-npcs-multi-uniform-small.html %}
     {% include_relative fig-xp-encounter-diagram-two-npcs-multi-uniform-large.html %}
-    <figcaption>Figure 4: Graphical representation of the total encounter XP contributions for two NPCs damaged simultaneously using multi-target abilities.
+    <figcaption>Graphical representation of the total encounter XP contributions for two NPCs damaged simultaneously using multi-target abilities.
 Red regions represent the XP contributing to the total encounter XP using this strategy.</figcaption>
 </figure>

 If we assume that the PCs' multi-target abilities deal only a fraction of the damage of their single target abilities to each target, then we can define an efficiency value for PCs' multi-target damage in the following way,